Type-IA variations: questions and answers

 This type of grouping is referred to as 'IG' by the Agency.

-A 'high-level' procedure number is assigned for all IG procedures submitted to the Agency.
-This number should be systematically obtained from the Agency shortly before submission by sending your request with a letter of intent to: PA-BUS@ema.europa.eu.
-For further information see also Grouping of variations: questions and answers 'What procedure number will be given to grouped variation applications?'
+A ‘high-level’ procedure number is assigned for all IG procedures submitted to the Agency.
+This number should be systematically obtained from the Agency shortly before submission by sending your request via EMA Service Desk.
+For further information see also Grouping of variations: questions and answers ‘What procedure number will be given to grouped variation applications?’

 In addition, it is also possible to group a Type IA/ IAINvariation(s) with a Type IB or Type II variation, which is submitted for a worksharing procedure.
 In such case, the Rapporteur will be asked to confirm whether the non-acceptance of (part of) the change(s) leads to non-acceptance of Type IA/IAIN in the group.
 In this case, the 'high level' cross-products procedure number for the worksharing should be obtained in like manner as for IG procedures.
 For further information see also Worksharing: questions and answers 'What procedure number will be given to variation applications under worksharing?'